cradlepoint/sdk-samples/Mobile_Site_Survey/readme.md

 Edit the apps default settings in settings.py

-Send to Server will HTTP POST the results in JSON body to the Server URL and supply the optional Server Token (Bearer) Options to include full interface diagnostics and application logs.
+Send to Server will HTTP POST the results in JSON body to the Server URL and supply the optional Server Token (Bearer).
+Options to include full interface diagnostics and application logs.

 If Write to CSV is enabled, a CSV file will be created in the routers flash storage named "Mobile Site Survey - ICCID {ICCID}.csv"